 Understand Your Thyroid Health!

 The thyroid gland is a butterfly-shaped gland that is positioned at the front of the neck near the Adams apple.
 It is a part of the endocrine system, as it produces thyroid hormones called T4 and T3.
 The thyroid gland has effects on the heart, metabolism, brain, bones, colon and skin/hair.
-1 in 13 Americans have thyroid disorders and 1 in 20 are undiagnosed in the USA.
-1 in 8 women will be diagnosed with thyroid disease in their lifetime.
+One in 13 Americans have thyroid disorders and one in 20 are undiagnosed in the USA.
+One in eight women will be diagnosed with thyroid disease in their lifetime.

 As stated above, the thyroid gland makes mostly T4 and a small amount of T3.
 These powerful hormones are made up of the amino acid, Tyrosine and Iodine (T4 is Tyrosine with 4 Iodine molecules and T3 is Tyrosine with 3 Iodine molecules).
 The T4 then circulates around the body and converts into the more active T3 hormone.
 T4 can also turn in to Reverse T3, which does not activate cells.
 Although many consider Reverse T3 an ‘inactive’ hormone, it actually shuts down thyroid function despite the fact that lab values look normal.

 Low Thyroid symptoms are typically ADD in children, fatigue, high cholesterol, low body temperature or cold intolerance, irritability, dry skin, brittle nails, generalized hair loss, constipation, depression, “foggy brain”, inability to lose weight despite ones efforts.

 Low thyroid is also associated with Ulcerative colitis, anemia, and irregular menstrual cycles.